SantiagoAlarconDS/Song-Database-Management/README.md

 3. Provide a name for your application and a short description.

 4. Set the redirect URI(s) for your application.
 This is the URL where Spotify will redirect users after they grant permission to your application.
-Set the redirect URI to `http://localhost:8888/callback`.
+In this case set it to `http://localhost:8888/callback`.

 5. Click on "Save", you will be redirected to the application dashboard.